jerilkbestin/TranscodeFlex-GCP-Project-/README.md

 # TranscodeFlex-GCP-Project

 Hi Folks,
 Here I bring you TranscodeFlex, a video transcoding Application that uses event-driven invocation for its service to run.
-It is deployed in GCP and has both serverless and serverfull designs.a
+It is deployed in GCP and has both serverless and serverfull designs.

 The design:
 ![Screenshot 2024-04-11 224206](https://github.com/jerilkbestin/TranscodeFlex-GCP-Project-/assets/38150358/9ab143d7-0a1f-487b-8977-c262046a79f6)